sabyasachidg/Flexus-Dev/README.md

 ### Hi there 👋
-I am a wordpress developer and web designer.
+I am a wordpress developer and a web designer.
 Currently, I am a lead website manager at insight gro.

 ### What I've Worked On
 At Insight  Gro,I helped the team who builds: